CitadelCS/hw-rails-intro/README.md

 # Rails Intro: add features to RottenPotatoes

 In this homework you will add a feature to an existing simple Rails app and deploy the result publicly on the Heroku cloud hosting service.
-We will run live integration tests against your deployed version.

 General advice:  This homework involves modifying RottenPotatoes in various ways.
 Git is your friend: commit frequently in case you